fanhuan/script/README.md

 ###fq_to_fa.py
 is a python script that takes a fastq file (could be compressed) and print to screen the fasta format of it.
 Use in combinaiton with | gzip >> *.fa.gz

+###phylip_file_generator.py

+###phylip_file_generator_consense.py
+takes a directory with files split by split_library_simrlls.py and merge them into a phylip format alignment for phylogeny reconstruction.
+  This script is different from phylip_file_generator.py in the sense that it does the consense among the reads from the same loci and same species first, before concatinating them.
+Any heterozygote site is represented by N.
+###phylip_file_generator_consense_N.py
+This is a special version of phylip_file_generator_consense.py where it calcuates the proportion of Ns in the alignment.

 ###seq_stats.py
 is used to calculate the total, mean, and variance of seq lengths in a seq file.